TheOpenSourceNinja/Markov-Comic-Generator/README.md

 * main.py: The Python script responsible for everything else
 * LICENSE: The copyright license governing the code (fonts and images are under separate licenses)
 * README.md: This file
-* Nina fonts: A directory containing three variants of Nina Paley's handwriting-based TrueType font.
-These are not part of the Markov Comic Generator project; they are included so that you will have at least one comic-ish font.
+* fonts: The directory in which desired font(s) should be installed.
+Currently contains one variant of Nina Paley's handwriting-based TrueType font.
+This font not part of the Markov Comic Generator project; it is included so that you will have at least one comic-ish font.
-* Nina fonts/LICENSE AND ATTRIBUTION: License and attribution information for the Nina fonts.
+* Nina fonts/LICENSE AND ATTRIBUTION: License and attribution information for Nina's font.
 * images: The directory in which input images should go.
 Contains one sample image.
 * transcripts: The directory in which comic transcripts should go.
 Contains one sample transcript.
 * word-bubbles: The directory in which definition files should go.
 Contains one sample file.